openthings/yt2ipfs/README.md

 ## Known bugs

-- Sometimes the uplaoded videos are mutet.
+- Sometimes the uploaded videos are mutet.
 Working on it :)